AliciaFalconCaro/HyperCSP/README.md

 # Citation
 **Please cite this repository as:**
 Alicia Falcon-Caro, Sepehr Shirani, Joao Filipe Ferreira, Jordan J. Bird, and Saeid Sanei, "Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI", unpublished, Jan.
-2024, available:
+2024.

 Any publication that analyzes the dataset presented in this repository, should cite the above paper as a reference of the recording.